cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

   - Sign Tx moved to Transaction >> Sign
   - Submit Tx moved to Transaction >> Submit

+##### Fixed
+- Remove intermediate prompt for showing changelog, so that it's directly visible.

 ## [6.3.1] - 2020-12-14